-Multifactor Authentication (MFA) protects your accounts in the event that your NetID password is compromised.
+Multifactor Authentication (MFA) protects your intellectual data and personal information in the event that your NetID password is compromised.
 Yale implements MFA via the DUO Everywhere service; this service is required for all Yale students.
-New Students received an email on July 31 with instructions on how to activate DUO Everywhere.
-You must do so by August 14, 2020.
+Complete your MFA-DUO enrollment and request 10 back up codes now.

 Download And Set Up Zoom

 Some events will be conducted via Zoom.
 All Yale students have a Yale enterprise Zoom account; you will need to download and install Zoom on your device, then use the “Sign In Via SSO” option to access your Yale Zoom account.